-The idea of the app is simple, it asks me everyday about my practise and When I tap on the ‘Yes’ button, then it will show you a counter like ‘450 days in a row’.
+The idea of the app is simple, it asks me every day about my practice and When I tap on the ‘Yes’ button, then it will show you a counter like ‘450 days in a row’.
 If you skip a day, the counter will reset to zero.

-What’s nice about the app is that it encourages people with it’s simplicty and very awesome idea.
+What’s nice about the app is that it encourages people with its simplicity and very awesome idea.
 This helps and makes learning new things that need commitment a more enjoyable thing.

-Example: You can plan to go out with friends, in that day you should do your practise before going out, actually it’s better to do it early in the morning.
-That way, your mood will be good and you won’t spend your time thinking about your practise and why you should learn today.
+Example: You can plan to go out with friends, in that day you should do your practice before going out, actually it’s better to do it early in the morning.
+That way, your mood will be good and you won’t spend your time thinking about your practice and why you should learn today.
 Because you already did it in the morning!